williamouyang/okta.github.io/_source/documentation/stormpath-import.md

 There are a few points to note here:

 - First of all, the Stormpath Password Policy attributes `maxLength` and `minDiacritic` are not supported in Okta and will not migrate.
 Also, the Stormpath attributes `minLowerCase`, `minUpperCase`, `minNumber`, and `minSymbol` all have integer values in Stormpath, specifying an occurrence requirement.
-Whereas in Okta, the equivalent attributes take 0 or 1, meaning that the value must occur at least once.
+Whereas in Okta, the equivalent properties take 0 or 1, meaning that the value must occur at least once.
 For more information see [here](http://developer.okta.com/docs/api/resources/policy.html#PasswordComplexityObject).

 Stormpath Directory Password Strength Attribute | Okta Complexity Attribute
 --- | ---